tauri-apps/tauri-docs/docs/guides/architecture/security.md

 ### Evaluate Your Dependencies

-While NPM and Crates.io provide many convenient packages, it is your responsibility to choose trustworthy 3rd-party libraries - or rewrite them in Rust.
-If you do use outdated libraries affected by known vulnerabilities or are unmaintained, your application security and good-night's sleep could be in jeopardy.
-Use tooling like npm audit and cargo audit to automate this process and lean on the security community's important work.
+While NPM and Crates.io provide many convenient packages, it is your responsibility to choose trustworthy third-party libraries - or rewrite them in Rust.
+If you do use outdated libraries which are affected by known vulnerabilities or are unmaintained, your application security and good night's sleep could be in jeopardy.
+Use tooling like npm audit and cargo audit to automate this process, and lean on the security community's important work.

 ### Adopt More Secure Coding Practices